thomasoa/IBBJS/README.md

 Working with npm, tcm, jest, and VSCode.

-To run,
+To run, you will need `npm` installed.

    1. Clone the repository
-   2. Run 'npm install'
+   2. Run `npm install`
-   3. Run 'npm run build'
+   3. Run `npm run build`
-   4. Copy to contents of the dest/ folder to a directory visible to a browser.
+   4. Copy the contents of the `dest/` folder to a directory visible to a browser.
-   5. Open test.html in a browser.
+   5. Open `index.html` in a browser.